gadget78/Evernode-Deploy-Monitor/README.md

 You can now setup a scheduled task that runs the script regularly using cronjob.

-where you can even tailer different cronjobs to happen at different times, using the module name after.
+where you can even tailor different cronjobs to happen at different times, using the module name after.

 The example below runs the monitor_heartbeat script every 30 minutes (and logs the results to a file called logs.log) which would typically used for the setup to support uptime kuma